Ekatwikz/Algorithms-and-Computability/README.md

 ## Documentation
 - `make docs`
-will generate refman.pdf in ./docs/latex and index.html in ./docs/html
+will automatically generate ./docs/latex/refman.pdf and ./docs/html/index.html
-Make sure you've documented any new functions.
+from the doxy comments
-If it says `OKAY!`, the CI checks will accept too :thumbsup:
+It'd be nice if you could document your new functions. :smile:
 - the CI also hosts the generated docs on [gh pages](https://ekatwikz.github.io/Algorithms-and-Computability)
 it also uploads the generated refman.pdf artifact, in the summary of the latest [Documentation action](https://github.com/Ekatwikz/Algorithms-and-Computability/actions/workflows/documentation.yml)